Postgraduate Pharmacy Residency Program

 - Grand Rounds

-- Writing for a program-wide drug information newsletter
+- Write for a program-wide drug information newsletter

 - Visits to peer resident practice sites

 - Attend at least one national pharmacy conference

 Our program is recognized nationally for innovation in residency education and for quality graduates.
 We serve as a key source of leadership at the academic practice interface in Minnesota.
 Outcomes include: